Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)

 A film about the National Health Act that established the NHS, and how it would benefit communities.
 It starts with a bleak look, when wrap-around patient care is non-existent, patients cannot see the right specialist when they need to and a family is split up over Christmas.

 UK : Ministry of Health, 1948.

 1 videocassette (VHS) (24 min.) : 1 DVD (24 min.) : sound, black and white, PAL. sound, black and white

 Crown copyright, managed by BFI.

-This video was made from material preserved by the BFI National Archive
+These viewing copies were made from material preserved by the BFI National Archive.